-- Instr.: The instrument to be used for input.
-Selecting "All" will affect every instrument played in the current track. - Dest.: Destination track, effect and parameter, allowing you to specify the parameter to be modulated. - Dest.
-Min: The minimum value to be used from the destination parameter's range. - Dest.
-Max: The maximum value to be used from the destination parameter's range. - Scaling: The scaling that will be applied from the input to the destination.
-By default, the input will be mapped linearly, but you can also select from two exponential and two logarithmic scales. - Range: Minimum and maximum velocity range that will be used for input.
+- Dest.: Destination track, effect and parameter, allowing you to specify the parameter to be modulated. - Min: The minimum value to be used from the destination parameter's range. - Max: The maximum value to be used from the destination parameter's range. - Scaling: The scaling that will be applied to the final output value.
+By default, the value will be mapped linearly, but you can also select from two exponential and two logarithmic scales. - Input A/B/C: The value coming from the output of the connected device.
+If no device is connected, then the value may be manually adjusted. - Weight A/B/C: The Weight adjusts the ratio of each input and how much influence they have over the final output value.
+This ratio is represented on the right-hand graph.